-For example, many medieval stories feature a character called Reynard the Fox.
+For example, many medieval stories include a character called Reynard the Fox.
 Reynard the Fox is a red fox who acts like a human.
-He is the central character of many fables from France, England and Germany.
-Reynard is known as a trickster who always gets into trouble, yet can always talk his way out of it!
+He is the central character of many fables from France, England, and Germany.
+Reynard is known as a trickster.
+He always gets into trouble, yet can always talk his way out of it!

-Most fables featuring Reynard the Fox include other animals that also act like humans.
-Reynard is often portrayed as being captured or killed, only to trick the other animals in the end.
+Most fables with Reynard the Fox also had other animals that also act like humans.
+Reynard is often portrayed as being captured, only to trick the other animals in the end.
 He usually gets his revenge in a cunning and crafty way.

 How common is the image of the sly fox?
 Very common!
 For example, the sly fox is referred to over and over again in many of Shakespeare’s plays.